Shiyi-J/Taxi-Trajectories-with-GANs/README.md

 # Taxi-Trajectories-with-GANs
 ### Command inputs:
-1.model: CTGAN, RGAN or TimeGAN
+-model: CTGAN, RGAN or TimeGAN

-2.cate: taxi call type, A, B or C
+-cate: taxi call type, A, B or C

-3.seq_len: length of recorded location points in a trajectory 4.batch_size: number of samples in a batch
+-seq_len: length of recorded location points in a trajectory

+4.batch_size: number of samples in a batch
 5.epochs: iteration of training (for CTGAN epochs refer to the number of generated samples) 6.parameter: dictionary with corresponding hyperparameters